Auditing and diagnostics overview

 This option works only if the AuditNoCache is False.

 AuditFlagAction When this flag value is set to 1, audit records are created when an action is fired.
 AuditFlagAgentState When this flag value is set to 1, audit files are created when the status of the agent changes.
 AuditFlagHostedApplication When this flag value is set to 1, audit files are created when a hosted application is started or gets focus.
 AuditFlagLogin When this flag value is set to 1, audit records are created when an agent logs in.
 AuditFlagSession When this flag value is set to 1, audit records are created when a session is created or there is a session switch.
 AuditFlagWorkflow When this flag value is set to 1, audit records are created when a UII workflow is started or closed.
 AuditNoCache If this is set to True, audit records are saved dynamically to the server without any caching.

-To view audit logging, sign in to Dynamics 365, and then from a productivity area click Advanced Find.
+To view audit logging, sign in to Dynamics 365 for Customer Engagement apps, and then from a productivity area click Advanced Find.
 In the Look for list, select

 UII Audit, and then click Results to see all audit logging details.